Reanalysis of experimental determinations of polariton-polariton interactions in microcavities: Spectroscopic measurements of at high density

 Another recent study \cite{ring} used one-dimensional wires etched from the same original III-V structures as used in Refs.~\onlinecite{naturephys} and \onlinecite{ostroTF}, and observed oscillations of the polariton population due to the interplay between a potential energy gradient (caused by a wedge in the cavity thickness) and the kinetic energy of the polaritons.
 The oscillations in intensity of the polaritons were measured, which could then be calibrated to an absolute density oscillation, and this was compared to measurements of the oscillation of the polariton energy position, as shown in Figure \ref{shou5}.
 This experiment gave a stringent measurement of the polariton-polariton interaction strength, because it could be assumed that only the polaritons oscillate---the excitons in the system have mass three orders of magnitude larger, which for this geometry would give negligible oscillations of the exciton reservoir.
 Therefore the polariton contribution to the signal can be separated from the slowly-varying exciton contribution.
-The analysis of this experiment, which was done at high density in the condensate regime, also gave a value for the interaction strength close to the theoretical value, namely $g_{ex} = 12 \pm 6$ $\mu$eV-$\mu$m$^2$.
+The analysis of this experiment, which was done at high density in the condensate regime, also gave a value for the interaction strength very close to the theoretical value, namely $g_{ex} = 12 \pm 6$ $\mu$eV-$\mu$m$^2$.
+There are therefore two different types of experiments done on the same structures that give a value of the polariton-polariton interaction parameter up to two orders of magnitude lower than the the value at low density, discussed in Section II, even when all the effects of an exciton reservoir are taken into account.